top of page

 Investors want to see tangible use cases and the value your AI tech will create.
 Does the AI amplify a core differentiator?
 Does it scale the value you deliver by reducing costs, improving quality, or enhancing efficiency for users?

 Today’s hot-yet-selective fundraising environment is more likely to favor AI startups that can show market validation, revenue generation, and both manageable cash burn and acceptable churn.
-Consider spending your time building the business before raising venture capital, so you can impress investors with traction and healthy financials later.
+Founders should consider spending time building the business before raising venture capital, which will make it easier to impress AI investors in a hyper-competitive market.

 Building an AI Business Without Venture Capital